 Kevin was born in Perth in 1975 to a Whadjuk-Yuet Nyoongar Mother and a Widi-Badimia Yamatji Father.
 He started painting at the age of 23 in Fitzroy Crossing before moving to Broome where he had his first art studio.
 In February 2020, Kevin made the decision to become a full-time working artist and opened a studio/shop at Yagan Square in Perth.
 Over the last four years Kevin has worked at LaSalle Catholic College, helping teach Indigenous students from remote communities.
 Kevin likes to donate his artwork to foundations and fundraisers to support the community and promote aboriginal arts and culture.
 As well as selling hundreds of canvases and painting multiple murals across Perth, his designs have appeared on the sporting guernseys of Australia’s leading sporting codes.

-Perth Scorchers Indigenous Playing Shirt
+Perth Scorchers Aboriginal Playing Shirt

 Artwork

-About the Artist | Linda Loo
+About the Artist | Joshua James

 WA Cricket's Cultural Narrative